Gorilla: Social structure

 The silverback is the centre of the troop's attention, making all the decisions, mediating conflicts, determining the movements of the group, leading the others to feeding sites, and taking responsibility for the safety and well-being of the troop.
 Younger males subordinate to the silverback, known as blackbacks, may serve as backup protection.
-Blackbacks are aged between 8 and 12 years and lack the silver back hair.
+Blackbacks are aged between 8 and 12 years and lack the silverback hair.
 The bond that a silverback has with his females forms the core of gorilla social life.
 Bonds between them are maintained by grooming and staying close together.
 Females form strong relationships with males to gain mating opportunities and protection from predators and infanticidal outside males.
+In multi-male groups, a female's relationship with the silverback can give her dominance over the other males, even though they are twice their size.

-However, aggressive behaviours between males and females do occur, but rarely lead to serious injury.
+Aggressive behaviours between males and females do occur, but rarely lead to serious injury.
 Relationships between females may vary.
 Maternally related females in a troop tend to be friendly towards each other and associate closely.
 Otherwise, females have few friendly encounters and commonly act aggressively towards each other.
+Female gorillas within a troop exist within stable dominance hierarchies, with social mobility usually changing with the departure or death of a member.

 Females may fight for social access to males and a male may intervene.
 Male gorillas have weak social bonds, particularly in multiple-male groups with apparent dominance hierarchies and strong competition for mates.
 Males in all-male groups, though, tend to have friendly interactions and socialise through play, grooming, and staying together, and occasionally they even engage in homosexual interactions.
 Severe aggression is rare in stable groups, but when two mountain gorilla groups meet the two silverbacks can sometimes engage in a fight to the death, using their canines to cause deep, gaping injuries.